Mantascode/PolygonAreaCalculator/README.md

 # PolygonAreaCalculator
-Counts polygon are.
+Counts polygon area.
 Also creates the polygon image of stars sign
+# What I Learned
+- Inherit from parent class